IBM/merlin-docs/docs/workshop2/ide_overview.md

 ### Refactoring

 * Rename a symbol
-  * Intelligent, not just find and replace
+  * Intelligent - not just find and replace
   * Updates the model
 * Shift+enter to preview
   * Decide to apply or not